UPI Transaction Charges

 It is essential to note that the NPCI has recommended an interchange fee of up to 1.1% on UPI transactions above Rs.2,000 made through PPIs.
 This new rule will apply from 1st April 2023.
 The interchange pricing will be reviewed by 30th September 2023.

 In addition, the NPCI has asked the PPI issuers to pay 15 basis points as wallet-loading service charges to the remitter banks for recharging wallets with over Rs.2,000.
 For instance, if you recharge your PhonePe wallet with more than Rs.2,000, PhonePe will pay a wallet-loading service charge of 0.15% to your bank.
-This means that you will not have to pay any additional fee for recharging your wallet to make UPI transactions.
+This means that you will not have to pay any additional fee to recharge your wallet to make UPI transactions.

 Who will pay the interchange fees?